siraisisatoru/vivado2022.1-docker/README.md

 ```

 5. Install all possible vivado dependencies.
-This can be down two ways, 1.
+This can be done in two ways, 1.
 Give permission to `init_docker.sh` file under this repo or 2.
 Copy the instruction in `init_docker.sh` and run it line by line.

 ---
 Note: Complete both under university WiFi would take a little while.